ice-lab/icestore/README.md

 ## API

 ### registerStore

 Register store config to global store instance.
 Note store's bindings refers to store config including state and actions.

 * Paramters
   - namespace {string} unique name of store
   - bindings {object} object of store config including state and actions
 * Return value
   - {object} store instance

 ### useStores

 Hooks of using multiple store.

 * Paramters
   - namespaces {array} arrays of store namespace
 * Return value
   - {array} array of stores' bindings

 ### useStore

 Hooks of using single store.

 * Paramters
   - namespace {string} store namespace
 * Return value
   - {object} store's bindings

 ## Advanced use

 ### async status

-Icestore has built in async status support in async function, it enables user to access to async functions' loading and error status without defining extra state which will make code more consise and clean.
+icestore has built in async status support in async function, it enables user to access to async functions' loading and error status without defining extra state which will make code more consise and clean.

 #### API